vitbogit/protobuf-graphql-converter/README.md

 protoc -I. --graphql-schema_out=YOUR_OUT_FOLDER YOUR_PROTO_FILE.proto
 ```

 That will result to generating GraphQL schema out of YOUR_PROTO_FILE.proto.
-Also make sure that YOUR_OUT_FOLDER exist (or simply provide "./").
+Also make sure that YOUR_OUT_FOLDER exists (or simply provide "./").

 ### How to run examples